History of figure skating: Archaeology and earliest historical documentation

 The sticks that Fitzstephen refers to were used for movement, as the primitive bone-made ice skates did not have sharp gliding edges like modern ice skates.
 Adding edges to ice skates was invented by the Dutch in the 13th or 14th century.
+According to figure skating historian James R. Hines, the Dutch revolutionized ice skating in the 13th century by sharpening the blades of ice skates, which were made of steel at the time.
 These ice skates were made of steel, with sharpened edges on the bottom to aid movement.
 The construction of modern ice skates has remained largely the same.
 The only other major change in ice skate design came soon after.
 Around the same time period as steel edges were added to ice skates, another Dutchman, a table maker's apprentice, experimented with the height to width ratio of the metal blade of the ice skates, producing a design that remains almost unaltered to this day.
 The user of the skates no longer needed to use sticks for propulsion, and movement on skates was now freer and more stable.

 The first depiction of ice skating in a work of art was made in the 15th century.
 The picture, of Saint Lidwina, patron saint of ice skaters, falling on the ice was the first work of art to feature ice skating as a main theme.
 Another important aspect of the painting is a man seen in the background, who is skating on one leg.
 This means that the ice skates the man was wearing must have sharp edges similar to those found on modern ice skates.